Housing and Dining

 Seniors traditionally live in the townhouses.
 Townhouses are set aside from the rest of campus and come with single and double bedrooms, two bathrooms, a living room, a dining area and a fully-equipped kitchen.
 While meal plans are not required for townhouse residents, they're still available, just contact us to add one.
 Townhouses provide an exciting and independent experience that prepares you to live on your own after Bryant.

 Current Bryant students are eligible to participate in the housing selection process every spring for the upcoming academic year.
-More information about the process is available here.
+Information will be sent to students at the beginning of each spring semester.

 Dining

-While Salmanson is our most central dining location, students remain fed and caffeinated from early morning until late at night all over campus:
+While Salmanson or “Salmo” is the most central dining location, students remain well-fed and caffeinated from early morning until late at night all over campus:

 Meal Plans